-We’re all looking for the ideal portfolio.
-As an aspiring designer, having good projects on hand is advantageous.
+We are all looking for the ideal UI UX portfolio.
+As an aspiring designer, having good UI UX projects on hand is advantageous.
 It reveals your identity and provides a platform for you to showcase your skills and abilities.
 Here are some of the projects we suggest:

 Because chatbots are becoming increasingly popular, you should have at least one in your portfolio.
 This project gives you the opportunity to demonstrate your abilities in conversational design, information architecture, and visual design.
 You might also show off your skill to create an engaging user experience that users will want to return to.

 - Desktop wallpaper can be an excellent addition to your portfolio, particularly if your work is complex.
 This should be customized for a specific user.
 Consider presenting this project as a case study, in which you describe your thought process, justification, and how your design meets the needs of the user.

 - Consider including a restaurant menu in your portfolio.
 This can be accomplished by converting a favorite restaurant’s menu into a website and app.
 Concentrate on the essentials for this project.
 For rapid visual perception, combine highly accessible words with few visuals.